This is How the Instagram Algorithm Works in 2020

 How the Instagram Algorithm Works on IGTV

 While IGTV is still relatively new, we’re still learning how the algorithm works, but we can expect it to be based on the same criteria as posts.

-Right now, there’s 3 IGTV categories: For You, Following, and Popular.
+Right now, there are 3 IGTV categories: For You, Following, and Popular.

-- “For You” is a collection of videos that Instagram thinks you will like, made up from people you follow and Instagram’s own machine learning.
+- “For You” is a collection of videos that Instagram thinks you will like, made up of people you follow and Instagram’s own machine learning.

 - “Following” is a collection of videos from all the people on Instagram that you’re already following.
 Which is a good time to mention that if someone follows you on IGTV, they’ll be following your regular Instagram account too!